 The diversity of applicants versus hires

-By measuring exactly how many people from different backgrounds make their way from the candidate pool to receiving a job offer, you can reveal trends in hiring that may be indicative of unconscious bias.
+By measuring exactly how many people from different backgrounds make their way from the candidate pool to receiving a job offer, you can reveal trends in applicant screening and hiring that may be indicative of unconscious bias.
 For instance, is there a significant difference in the number of female applicants versus female employees?